coverclock/com-diag-hazer/README.md

 # Examples

+(Note: some of the examples below were taken from earlier versions of Hazer and its gpstool utility; the examples were cut and pasted from actual output and may differ slightly from that of the most current version.)

 Here is an example of using gpstool to read an NMEA sentence stream from a serial device at 115200 8n1, display the data using ANSI escape sequences to control the output terminal, and forwards NMEA sentences to a remote